NVMe SSDs are the new normal for being the primary hard drives for PC these days – even for PCs in the budget segment.

 Sizes of the NVMe SSDs Supported

-Here the first two digits indicate the width of the SSD in millimeters and the last 2-3 number indicate the length of the SSDs in millimeters the slot supports.
+Here the first two digits indicate the width of the SSD in millimeters, and the last 2-3 numbers indicate the length of the SSDs in millimeters the slot supports.

 M.2 NVMe Slots Can Also Be Clocked Down to Half Performance!

-An M.2 slot uses 4 PCIe lanes ideally.
-Meaning, for an NVMe SSD to perform at its full potential it requires 4 PCIe lanes.
+An M.2 slot uses 4 PCIe lanes, ideally.
+An NVMe SSD to perform at its full potential requires 4 PCIe lanes.

-However, on certain motherboards, the M.2 slot may only be connected to two PCIe lanes!
+However, the M.2 slot may only be connected to two PCIe lanes on certain motherboards.